California: Sports

-The NHL has three teams in the state: The Anaheim Ducks, The Los Angeles Kings, and The San Jose Sharks.
+The NHL has three teams in the state: the Anaheim Ducks, Los Angeles Kings, and San Jose Sharks.

-The MLS has three teams in the state: The Los Angeles Galaxy, The San Jose Earthquakes, and The Los Angeles Football Club.
+MLS has four teams in the state: the Los Angeles Galaxy, San Jose Earthquakes, Los Angeles FC, and San Diego FC.

-The MLR has one team in the state: The San Diego Legion.
+MLR has one team in the state: the San Diego Legion.

 California is the only U.S. state to have hosted both the Summer and Winter Olympics.
 The 1932 and 1984 summer games were held in Los Angeles.
-Squaw Valley Ski Resort in the Lake Tahoe region hosted the 1960 Winter Olympics.
+Squaw Valley Ski Resort (now Palisades Tahoe) in the Lake Tahoe region hosted the 1960 Winter Olympics.
 Los Angeles will host the 2028 Summer Olympics, marking the fourth time that California will have hosted the Olympic Games.
 Multiple games during the 1994 FIFA World Cup took place in California, with the Rose Bowl hosting eight matches (including the final), while Stanford Stadium hosted six matches.

 In addition to the Olympic games, California also hosts the California State Games.

-Many sports, such as Surfing, Snowboarding, and Skateboarding, were invented in California, while others like Volleyball, Beach Soccer, and Skiing were popularized in the state.
+Many sports, such as surfing, snowboarding, and skateboarding, were invented in California, while others like volleyball, beach soccer, and skiing were popularized in the state.

-Other sports that are big in the state include Golf, Rodeo, Tennis, Mountain climbing, Marathon running, Horse racing, Bowling, Mixed Martial Arts, Boxing, and Motorsports, especially Nascar and Formula One.
+Other sports that are big in the state include golf, rodeo, tennis, mountain climbing, marathon running, horse racing, bowling, mixed martial arts, boxing, and motorsports, especially NASCAR and Formula One.

 Education

-California has the most school students in the country, with over 6.2 million in the 2005–06 school year, giving California more students in school than 36 states have in total population and one of the highest projected enrollments in the country.Public secondary education consists of high schools that teach elective courses in trades, languages, and liberal arts with tracks for gifted, college-bound and industrial arts students.
+California has the most school students in the country, with over 6.2 million in the 2005–06 school year, giving California more students in school than 36 states have in total population and one of the highest projected enrollments in the country.

+Public secondary education consists of high schools that teach elective courses in trades, languages, and liberal arts with tracks for gifted, college-bound and industrial arts students.
 California's public educational system is supported by a unique constitutional amendment that requires a minimum annual funding level for grades K–12 and community colleges that grows with the economy and student enrollment figures.

 In 2016, California's K–12 public school per-pupil spending was ranked 22nd in the nation ($11,500 per student vs. $11,800 for the U.S. average).

 For 2012, California's K–12 public schools ranked 48th in the number of employees per student, at 0.102 (the U.S. average was 0.137), while paying the 7th most per employee, $49,000 (the U.S. average was $39,000).

-A 2007 study concluded that California's public school system was "broken" in that it suffered from overregulation.